wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

-# Start Docker on Boot, on Linux
+# Start Dockerized Apps on Boot, on Linux
 slug: start-docker-on-boot-on-linux
 dateCreated: 2020-12-24 15:32 CET
 tags: tools, linux, command line, docker

-This is just a collection of various things I learned, stumbled on and know I might need later again, so I am noting the down here.

-The plan is to get my nextcloud setup to run using docker compose, and to start with I need a linux machine with docker running at start up.
+I want to get my **nextcloud setup to run using docker-compose**, and to start with I need a linux machine with docker running at start up.
 This is task #1, it looks like [this blog post](https://blog.sleeplessbeastie.eu/2020/09/11/how-to-start-docker-service-at-system-boot/) has the answers how to do it.